JnsLns/ptb_experiment_template/README.md

 Assign Boolean.
 Default if undefined: `false`.
 If set to true, the order of blocks in the triallist will be shuffled at the outset of the experimental script, so that each participant will see a different block order.
 Only comes to effect if blocks are enabled (see `t.s.useTrialBlocks` above).

 #### `t.s.bgColor`
 Assign RGB triplet ([0,0,0] to [1,1,1]).
 Default background color for all Psychtoolbox windows.
-Can also be one of the strings 'black', 'white', or 'grey'.
+Can also be one of the strings 'black', 'white', or 'grey' (in which case it is converted to an RGB triplet, see [here](#Using-strings-black-white-or-grey-in-es-or-ts-field-names)).
 Default if undefined: 'grey'.

 #### `t.s.onscreenWindowTextFont`
 Assign string.
 Default if undefined: 'Arial'.
 Default font for text in onscreen window.